 The Vancouver Sparkles Award is a program in the City of Vancouver that recognizes neighbors who go the extra mile to make their neighborhood special.
 Since its beginnings in 2001, hundreds of award winners have been recognized for making Vancouver Sparkle, and acknowledged for making their neighborhoods clean, green and a good place to live and work.
 Whether it’s picking up litter during a daily walk, organizing a cleanup, helping neighbors with yard work or being a friendly neighbor with a “can do” attitude, your neighborhood association is encouraged to name a Vancouver Sparkles Award Winner and honor them in a special way.
 Maybe it will be recognition at the neighborhood picnic or cleanup day, winter holiday gathering or at a general membership meeting, along with an article in your neighborhood newsletter.

-The City supports your recognition effort by providing a special certificate signed by Mayor Tim Leavitt, a reusable Vancouver Sparkles bag, a special window decal and your choice of: a Vancouver Sparkles T-shirt, or a garden flag (while supplies last).
+The City supports your recognition effort by providing a special certificate signed by Mayor Tim Leavitt, a reusable Vancouver Sparkles bag, a special window decal and your choice of: a Vancouver Sparkles T-shirt, a garden flag or super-sized coffee mug.
 We will also post the names and nominations of the award winners on the City website, and provide a special recognition in the Office of Neighborhoods Weekly Update.
 Please send your nomination (including name and a brief description of why they were chosen) to Judi Bailey at email@example.com or call 360-487-8608.
 Nominations received that do not come from recognized neighborhood associations will be forwarded to the appropriate neighborhood association for their consideration.

 Following are the winning nominations for 2014 as selected by Vancouver neighborhood associations.
 If your neighborhood association has not yet selected a Vancouver Sparkles award winner this year, contact your neighborhood association president or chair person with your nomination.